 Boston, MA 02215

-A BU login name and Kerberos password are provided to all students.
-To obtain a BU login name and Kerberos password, please visit one of the IT Help Center locations at the Mugar Memorial Library, 771 Commonwealth Avenue, or at 533 Commonwealth Avenue (in Kenmore Square).
+To set up your BU log-in and optional Google Apps account, please visit one of the IT Help Center locations listed below.
 When opening an account at the IT Help Center, you will need to present your Terrier Card in order to prove your affiliation as a BU student.

-The BU login name and Kerberos password are required to access most online resources at BU, including the wireless network, which you will see as BU (802.1x), course sites hosted in Blackboard Learn, and the Student Link.
-The BU login name and Kerberos password can also be used in conjunction with the general purpose personal computing lab located at the Mugar Memorial Library, which provides access to personal computing software and high-speed printing.
+A BU log-in and Kerberos password are required to access most online resources at BU, including the wireless network, which you will see as BU (802.1x), course sites hosted in Blackboard Learn, and the Student Link.

 Pay Your Bill